taylorjohn/hangman/README.md

 3.  clear screen each time so no long scroll
+- [x]  Working - clear screen each time so no long vertical scroll whikle playing

 4. create list of chosen letters
   a.  alphabet list for Random  .py file to import